 Our entry requirements for this course should be read together with the University's general entry requirements, which details subjects we accept, alternative qualifications and what we're looking for at Derby.

-Our former students now work in a wide range of companies, from major names such as DHL, Barclays, Tata and IBM to small or family-owned businesses.
-Some have gone on to use the skills and entrepreneurial spirit they gained during their degree to set up their own businesses after graduating.
+Our former students now work for prominent employers including Deloitte, PwC, DHL, Barclays, Tata, Mott MacDonald, Reckitt Benckiser and IBM.
+Others have drawn on the entrepreneurial skills they gained during their degree to set up their own businesses after graduating.

 If you need any more information from us, eg on courses, accommodation, applying, car parking, fees or funding, please contact us and we will do everything we can to help you.Contact us